LianShuaiLong/CV_Applications/matting/README.md

 ![image](https://github.com/LianShuaiLong/CV_Applications/blob/master/matting/test_results/beauty_combined.png)

-### Notice you will get a better visual result with black background!
+### Notice you can change your background to get a better result according to your input!